-To understand the difference between ML and AI, we need to dive a little deeper into their working.
+To understand the difference between ML and AI, we need to dive a little deeper into their work.
 In this present era, Deep Learning using Neural Networks has come to dominate the way the computer learns from data.
 A Neural Network is simply a computer system that is designed to work by classifying information in the same way a human brain does.

-Thanks to this, AI is more capable of understanding nuanced patterns, complex classification and advanced decision making.
-This is often demonstrated in advanced applications such as voice transcription, advanced language understanding with question answering, text summarization, medical diagnostics, playing chess or learning any new game with super human abilities.
+Thanks to this, AI is more capable of understanding nuanced patterns, complex classification, and advanced decision-making.
+This is often demonstrated in advanced applications such as voice transcription, advanced language understanding with question answering, text summarization, medical diagnostics, playing chess, or learning any new game with superhuman abilities.

 On the other hand, ML uses statistical methods and software for broader pattern recognition that mirrors the data but often lacks in performing very nuanced classification or understanding that humans possess.

-Machine learning in the past has been used for simpler pattern recognition, such as spam detection, clustering, sentiment or anomaly detection, image classification etc.
+Machine learning in the past has been used for simpler pattern recognition, such as spam detection, clustering, sentiment or anomaly detection, image classification, etc.

 Rafiki is a self-coaching sales platform that uses AI and ML to bolster your sales process.
 Thanks to its powerful AI and ML engine, Rafiki is able to transcribe with the highest accuracy (85+ accuracy for any accent), diarize i.e. detect speakers and the parts they speak, and apply voice biometrics to know who is speaking.
 Transcription, Diarization, and bio-metric (using voice patterns) all use state-of-the-art advanced Deep learning AI algorithms that are continuously upgraded as it learns more from data.

 If you’re interested in knowing more about artificial intelligence and machine learning, check out Rafiki’s blogs on these topics.
-Or, if you are ready to infuse the power of AI and ML in your sales process, contact us now.
+Or, if you are ready to infuse the power of AI and ML into your sales process, contact us now.